 Our most recent move was from Duluth, Minnesota to Kenya, East Africa.

 Why the title The Mango Memoirs?

-We wanted a title that would include Africa and would inspire creativity.
-After a lot of prayer and tossing out lots of ideas, we realized our new name.
+We wanted a title that would encompass our home in Kenya while also inspiring creativity.
+After a lot of prayer and tossing out lots of ideas, we realized our name.
 Mango trees are thick and sturdy with sprawling branches.
 People gather under their leaves to find shelter from the hot sun or pouring rain.
-They become a place of community.
-We hope that this becomes a place of community as we make our way toward Africa and collect our memories here, the very definition of a memoir.
+These trees become a place of community.
+We hope that this becomes a place of community as we collect our memories here, the very definition of a memoir.

-Don’t hesitate to send me a message!
-I love hearing from readers and am happy to answer questions.
-There is a simple form to contact me here.
+Don’t hesitate to send us a message!
+We love hearing from readers and are happy to answer questions.
+There is a simple form to contact us here.